-“When I was a kid, it was very much about the gift that was coming out for Christmas that everyone had to have,” says Tammy Wood, relationship development specialist at Dupaco Community Credit Union’s Pennsylvania branch in Dubuque, Iowa.
+“When I was a kid, it was very much about the gift that was coming out for Christmas that everyone had to have,” said Dupaco Community Credit Union’s Tammy Wood.
 “I feel like there is a shift happening now.
 Gifts are becoming more about what is good for you—and that flows into what is it that we need in life, not what is it that we want all the time.”

 If you’re still trying to come up with gift ideas for loved ones, consider Wood’s suggestions that are both budget-friendly and from the heart:

-“There are a lot of people who are really good at doing things, and they need to realize that others would appreciate their talents,” Wood says.
+“There are a lot of people who are really good at doing things, and they need to realize that others would appreciate their talents,” Wood said.

-“My husband’s grandma would make everyone their favorite dessert,” Wood says.
+“My husband’s grandma would make everyone their favorite dessert,” Wood said.

 If you’re a parent, you know how quickly toys can overtake a home.

-“People now are really to the point where they’re over the stuff,” Wood says.
+“People now are really to the point where they’re over the stuff,” Wood said.

 If you’re in that camp, consider sharing a meaningful experience with the ones you love.
 Experiential gifts don’t have to be expensive.

-“A lot of sales happen after Christmas, and you would be able to take advantage of those,” Wood says.
+“A lot of sales happen after Christmas, and you would be able to take advantage of those,” Wood said.

-If you want to spend more on an experiential gift, you can simply delay the experience, Wood suggests.
+If you want to spend more on an experiential gift, you can simply delay the experience, she suggested.

-“Maybe you want to bring them to an indoor water park,” she says.
+“Maybe you want to bring them to an indoor water park,” she said.
 “You can schedule it out to spread your costs out over time.”